CumulusNetworks/docs/content/cumulus-netq-52/NVLink-Management/NVLink-Bringup.md

 | GET `/nmx/v1/bring-up` | Retrieve bring-up status with optional filters (pending, in progress, failed, completed) |
 | POST `/nmx/v1/bring-up` | Initiate a new bring-up process for one or more switches. |
 | GET `/nmx/v1/bring-up/{id}` | Retrieve bring-up status for a specific operation |

+{{%notice note%}} The bringup request behavior is determined by the system's certificate mode (`cert-mode`), which is set during installation.
+In the default `self-signed` mode, certificates are generated automatically and the `CertP12` field must be omitted.
+In `user-cert` mode, the CertP12 field is required.
+See <!--insert link--> for details.
+{{%/notice%}}

 ## Bringup Examples